Barriers and Dynamical Paths in Alternating Gibbs Sampling of Restricted Boltzmann Machines: Alternating Gibbs Sampling of multi-modal distributions

 \subsubsection{Lattice Proteins}

 To encode amino acids (which may take 20 values), we introduce RBM with categorical (Potts) visible units.
-Couplings between the hidden layer and the visible layers are represented by a $M \times N \times 20$ tensor.
+Couplings between the hidden layer and the visible layer are represented by a $M \times N \times 20$ tensor.
 Thus, the energy of the RBM can be written as:

 The weights of the RBM encode the constraints, such as contacts between different amino acids defined by the structure.
-Contrary to the two previous examples, to generate high-quality proteins with the RBM, i.e., proteins with a high probability to fold in a given structure, the landscape has to be sampled at low temperatures.
+Contrary to the two previous examples, the landscape has to be sampled at low temperatures to generate high-quality proteins with the RBM, i.e., proteins with a high probability to fold in a given structure, the landscape has to be sampled at low temperatures.
 Using the trick introduced in \cite{tubiana_learning_2019}, we copy each hidden unit $\beta \in \mathbb{N}$ times and multiply the visible fields by the same factor $\beta$:

 With this modification, it is possible to sample the landscape $P(\mathbf{v})$ at inverse temperature $\beta$.
 RBM generate high-quality proteins but struggles to mix between two families with essentially dissimilar contact maps, such as structures $S_A$ and $S_B$ defined in Fig.~\ref{fig:dataset}, see Fig.~\ref{fig:dynamics_AGS_LP}.
 Many hidden units would have to change at once, a very unlikely update with AGS to go from one family to another.